Santa Ana Burn Injury Attorney

-Serious burn injuries may leave you desperate for help.
+Serious burn injuries are a traumatic experience that requires help from many different professionals.
 At Aitken * Aitken * Cohn, we have extensive experience in a wide range of personal injury cases—and we will bring that experience to the table when helping you deal with your accident and the resulting legal struggle.
-While our past results cannot guarantee specific results in your case, many of our clients find reassurance in the compensation past clients have received, as well as our extensive collection of honors and recognition from the local community.
+While our past results cannot guarantee specific results in your case, many of our clients find reassurance in the compensation past clients have received, as well as our Santa Ana burn injury lawyers extensive collection of honors and recognition from the local community.

 - After a serious rear-end collision, our clients were awarded a total of more than $1,500,000 for their injuries.
 We obtained the maximum settlement amount of the insurance policy for more than one victim of the accident.

-- After a three-car collision, seniors who were t-boned in a vehicular accident received $530,000 in compensation.
+- After a three-car collision, seniors who were t-boned in a car accident received $530,000 in compensation.

 - When a retractable gym wall caused fractures in a girl’s arm, she and her family received $350,000 in compensation.

 The compensation you receive for your injuries may depend on a variety of factors: the severity of your burns, where and how you suffered those burns, and who contributed to your injuries.
-At Aitken * Aitken * Cohn, however, we bring our compassionate, experienced team of attorneys to bear on all of our clients’ cases.
-We may work to achieve a settlement with the insurance company or take your case to court and fight to recover the compensation you deserve.
+At Aitken * Aitken * Cohn, however, we bring our compassionate, experienced team of accident attorneys to bear on all of our clients’ cases.
+Our Santa Ana personal injury lawyers work to achieve a settlement with the insurance company or take your case to court and fight to recover the compensation you deserve.

 Burns vary significantly in severity based on how much of the body the burn damaged and how deep the burn went.
 Typically, burns fall into four categories: